noahehall/theBookOfNoah/0current/aws/0networking.md

 - tool to control inbound & outbound network traffic to resources in AWS
 - work at the component level: only apply to the specific resources they are assigned to (e.g. a specific ec2 instance)
 - like a virtual firewall for various resources to control inbound/outbound traffic
-  - have separate inbound & outbound rules
-    - by default
-      - all outbound is permitted
-      - and all inbound is blocked
+  - by default all inbound traffic is blocked & outbound traffic permitted
-  - only suppors allow rules (i.e. all traffic blocked by default)
+  - you have to specifically add allow rules for inbound traffic
   - are stateful
     - if you send a request from an instance, the response is allowed to flow in regardless of rules
       - so make sure you dont connect to vulnerable hosts